mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 The editor cell context contains the used [editor hints](https://www.jetbrains.com/help/mps/editor-hints.html), as well as optional information about the property edited by the cell.
 It also contains the node location in the tree.
 It is used to specify the location for both transformations and substitutions.
 Usually, the same node is transformed and substituted, but when creating a menu for an empty cell, the transformations are collected for the parent while substitutions are collected for the (non-existent) child.

-!!! info "The EditorCellContext gets destroyed on editor relayout but is recreated and can be used as a key in an editor cache."
+!!! info "The EditorCellContext gets destroyed on editor re-layout but is recreated and can be used as a key in an editor cache."

-The class [EditorCellFactory](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/cells/EditorCellFactory.java) is also used to create new editor cell and manipulate the cell context.
+The class [EditorCellFactory](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/cells/EditorCellFactory.java) is also used to create new editor cells and manipulate the cell context.
 Read its JavaDoc to understand more about its methods.
 To access the EditorCellContext through the EditorContext call

 ```java